 America Saves the Day: To a degree anyway.
 The USS Missouri, a World War II battleship manned by sailors and Marines without the benefits of SOP systems take on Outer Haven, buying time for Snake to do his job.
 And they win.

 A Father to His Men: As if her title wasn't enough, Big Mama almost exclusively refers to the Paradise Lost Army as her "children."

 Remember how Liquid Snake wanted the corpse of Big Boss as part of his demands at Shadow Moses?
 It turns out that after your last fight, Zero and the Patriots grabbed Big Boss, chopped off his limbs, stuffed him in a life support machine, and pumped him full of nanomachines to cut his brain off from his body.
 They left his higher brain functions fully operational.

-And Your Reward Is Clothes: Altair's robe from Assassin's Creed is available for Old Snake to wear , as well as corpse camo for dying too many times and Snake's suit from the intro.
-Additionally, there face camos that Snake can wear based on other characters, including the Beauties and Big Boss' corpse (actually Solidus Snake's).
+And Your Reward Is Clothes: Altair's robe from Assassin's Creed is available for Old Snake to wear, as well as corpse camo for dying too many times and Snake's suit from the intro.
+Additionally, there FaceCamos that Snake can wear based on other characters, including the Beauties and Big Boss ( the latter is actually Solidus').

 Arms Dealer: The Drebin Network, who are your one stop shop for ammunition, unlocking weapons and porno mags.
 And its all 100% Patriot free.
 Not.